Train and Apply Denoising Neural Networks

 You can train a network to detect a larger range of Gaussian noise standard deviations from grayscale images, starting with built-in layers provided by Image Processing Toolbox.
 To train a denoising network using predefined layers, follow these steps.
 The diagram shows the training workflow in the dark gray box.

-that the size of the training data matches the input size of the
+'grayscale') so that the size of the training data matches the input size of the network.

 Get the predefined denoising layers using the